 Today’s Xeons are still based on the technology foundation that is also used for desktop and mobile processors, but Intel keeps them in a tight power envelope.
 The 2006 dual-core Woodcrest chip, a variant of the desktop Conroe chip, was the first representative of this new idea.

-The Itanium has been Intel’s most misunderstood processor, yet it survived over a long period of time.
+The Itanium has been Intel’s most misunderstood processor, yet it survived over a long period.
 While it follows the idea of the i860 and iAPX 432, it has found some powerful supporters and hasn’t been cut yet.
 The processor was launched as Intel’s first 64-bit processor and was believed to be Intel’s general idea for a 64-bit platform.
 However, the Itanium suffered in the 32-bit department and was heavily criticized for its lack of performance in this segment.

-Itanium was launched with the 180 nm Merced core in 2001 as a mainframe processor with 733 MHz and 800 MHz clock speeds and 320 million transistors – more than six times the count of a desktop Pentium at the time.
+Itanium was launched in 2001 with the 180 nm Merced core as a mainframe processor with 733 MHz and 800 MHz clock speeds and 320 million transistors — more than six times the count of a desktop Pentium at the time.

-The Itanium 2 followed in 2002 (180 nm McKinley core, as well as 130 nm Madison, Deerfield, Hondo, Fanwood and Madison cores) and wasn’t updated until 2010 when Intel launched the Itanium 9000 with the 90 nm Montecito and Montvale cores, as well as the 65 nm Tukwila core with a massive 24 MB on-die cache and more than 2 billion transistors.
+The Itanium 2 followed in 2002 (180 nm McKinley core as well as 130 nm Madison, Deerfield, Hondo, Fanwood and Madison cores) and wasn’t updated until 2010 when Intel launched the Itanium 9000 with the 90 nm Montecito and Montvale cores as well as the 65 nm Tukwila core with a massive 24MB on-die cache and more than 2 billion transistors.

 In 2002, Intel released the first modern desktop processor with simultaneous multithreading technology (SMT), known as Intel Hyper-Threading (HT) Technology.
 HT Technology first appeared in Intel’s Prestonia-based Xeon processors and later in the Northwood-based Pentium 4 processors.
 The operating system can execute two threads simultaneously by allowing one thread to run while the other is stalled, usually due to a data dependency.